How Much Does It Cost to Open an Independent Auto Repair Shop in 2026?

 The Real Startup Cost Is Higher Than Most New Owners Expect

 Many new shop owners budget for tools and rent and then get surprised by regulatory fees, insurance premiums, and equipment costs they did not anticipate.
 The true cost of opening an independent auto repair shop in Canada in 2026 ranges from approximately $150,000 to over $500,000 depending on location, size, and scope of services offered.
 A smaller two-bay shop with used equipment in a secondary market costs far less than a full-service facility in a major city.
 Understanding every cost category before you commit is essential to avoiding a cash crisis in your first year.
+If this is part of your decision process, Hazardous Materials Permits for Auto Repair Shops: Ministry of Environment Requirements can help.

 How much does it cost to open an independent auto repair shop in Canada in 2026?